Average Living Cost in Buffalo: Monthly Budget, Rent & Essentials

 moderately affordable everyday living costs

-Personal care and services also run modestly—haircuts average $23.00, beauty salon visits about $53.17, and dry cleaning roughly $21.59.
+Personal care and services also run modestly, with haircuts averaging about $23.00, beauty salon visits about $53.17, and dry cleaning roughly $21.59.
+These numbers are small compared with rent or mortgage, but they matter when you are building a full monthly budget.

 Clothing and Apparel

-While Buffalo’s overall goods and services run about 4–4.6% below the U.S. average, you’ll find clothing and apparel prices that consistently keep wardrobe costs modest — a men’s shirt averages $26.37, women’s slacks $25.15, and boys’ jeans about $23.13 — helping families spend less on everyday clothing than in many metros.
-You can plan practical budgets because core item prices are predictable and lower than many urban areas.
+While Buffalo’s overall goods and services run below the U.S. average in many summaries, you’ll find clothing and apparel prices that consistently keep wardrobe costs manageable.
+A men’s shirt averages about $26.37, women’s slacks about $25.15, and boys’ jeans about $23.13 in the article’s sample prices, helping families spend less on everyday clothing than in many higher-cost metros.

 Personal Care Costs